jumpjack/PoorManWinTaskbar/README.md

 - Click on an app button to switch to it
 - **Drag a file over an app to open a file in that app!** No hassles!
 No warnings!
 Just drag&open!

-Left panel is the quicklaunch bar: d
+Left panel is the quicklaunch bar:

 - drag here any app or folder to get it permanently stored there
 - click an app to launch it